History of bitcoin: 2022

-Global economic factors that stemmed from Russia's War in Ukraine negatively affected the price of Bitcoin.
 On April 22, 2022, its price fell back down below $40,000.
 It further dropped to as low as $26,970 in May after the collapse of Terra-Luna and its sister stablecoin, UST, in addition to a shedding of tech stocks.
 On 18 June, Bitcoin dropped below $18,000, to trade at levels beneath its 2017 highs.

-In the aftermath of the collapse of FTX Bitcoin's price has dropped furthermore.
+In May 2022, following a vote by Wikipedia editors the previous month, the Wikimedia Foundation announced it would stop accepting donations in bitcoin or other cryptocurrencies—eight years after it had first started taking contributions in bitcoin.

+2023

+In 2023, ordinals, non-fungible tokens (NFTs) on Bitcoin, went live.

+2024

+In 2024, Bitcoin continued its strong development with many important events.
+One of the highlights was the approval of Bitcoin-holding ETF funds, helping to increase investment properties, and diversify stocks.